ceph/ceph/doc/rados/configuration/auth-config-ref.rst

 middle" attack).

-Like other parts of Ceph authentication, Ceph provides fine-grained control so you can enable/disable signatures for service messages between the client and Ceph, and you can enable/disable signatures for messages between Ceph daemons.
+Like other parts of Ceph authentication, Ceph provides fine-grained control so you can enable/disable signatures for service messages between clients and Ceph, and so you can enable/disable signatures for messages between Ceph daemons.

 Note that even with signatures enabled data is not encrypted in flight.

-``cephx require signatures``
+``cephx_require_signatures``

 :Description: If set to ``true``, Ceph requires signatures on all message
               traffic between the Ceph Client and the Ceph Storage Cluster, and